Child Life Services

 - Trained professionals with either a bachelor's or master's degree in a field of study related to child development.

-- Certified in child development and unique needs of hospitalized children and their families.
+- Nationally certified in child development and unique needs of hospitalized children and their families.

 - Individuals who care for the psychosocial and emotional needs of the hospitalized child.

 How can a Child Life Specialist help?

 - Normalize the environment.
 Through providing diversional activities like coloring pages, word searches, and board games, Child Life Specialists help make the hospital environment child friendly.

 - Prepare for procedures.
 Child Life Specialists can help you and your child know what to expect during a necessary procedure (IV, stitches, sedation, or surgery) by providing age appropriate teaching.

 - Distract during procedures.
 Child Life Specialists can assist patients in coping during uncomfortable procedures through techniques like distraction, breathing exercises, guided imagery, and diversion.